-- Q Is it possible to pop corn in a microwave oven? - A Yes, if using one of the two methods described below - 1 Popcorn-popping utensils designed specifically for microwave cooking. - 2 Prepackaged commercial microwave popcorn that contains specific times and power outputs needed for an acceptable final product.
+Q is it possible to pop corn in a microwave oven?

+- A Yes, if using one of the two methods described below

+- times and power outputs needed for an acceptable final product.

-FOLLOW EXACT DIFECTIONS GIVEN BY EACH MANUFACTUPER FOR THEIR POPCORN PRODUCT.
+FOLLOW EXACT DIRECTIONS GIVEN BY EACH MANUFACTURER FOR THEIR POPCORN PRODUCT.
 DO NOT LEAVE THE OVEN UNATTENDED WHILE THE CORN IS BEING POPPED.
 IF CORN FAILS TO POP AFTER THE SUGGESTED TIMES, DISCONTINUE COOKING.
 OVERCOOKING COULD RESULT IN THE CORN CATCHING FIRE.